nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/support/notes/WEEK_01.md

 o Flexbox lab time at 9:00

-o Tell students to read chapter 3 at 13:05
+o Tell students to read chapter 3 at 11:05 ( master says 13:05 but video shows wireframing started at 11:30, not 13:30.
+Just changing here to remind us that the entire morning shouldn't be spent on flexbox lab time )

-o Start wireframing Martin's Aquarium at 13:30
+o Start wireframing Martin's Aquarium at 11:30

 * I assigned students the task of reading chapter 3 - while referencing chapter 2 - and be prepared to offer their ideas about the discussion points in the chapter.
 * After giving them 20 minutes to read and take notes, I started recording, and opened sketchboard.io.